SatyrDiamond/my-stars/README.md

 - [phillbush/pmenu](https://github.com/phillbush/pmenu) - A pie-menu in xlib and imlib2.
 - [saitoha/sixel](https://github.com/saitoha/sixel) - Mirror of "sixel" original version (kmiya's sixel).
 The origin of libsixel.
 - [ali1234/raspi-teletext](https://github.com/ali1234/raspi-teletext) - Generate teletext with a Raspberry Pi
-- [jaredmcneill/quartz64_uefi](https://github.com/jaredmcneill/quartz64_uefi) - A port of Tianocore EDK II to Rockchip RK356x based SBCs.
+- [jaredmcneill/quartz64_uefi](https://github.com/jaredmcneill/quartz64_uefi) - EDK2 UEFI for Rockchip RK3566 and RK3568 based SBCs.
 - [cdown/psi-notify](https://github.com/cdown/psi-notify) - Alert when your machine is becoming oversaturated, *before* it slows to a crawl
 - [jafarlihi/connmap](https://github.com/jafarlihi/connmap) - connmap is an X11 desktop widget that shows location of your current network peers on a world map
 - [Kharacternyk/pacwall](https://github.com/Kharacternyk/pacwall) - A live wallpaper that shows the dependency graph and status of installed packages.